Tips for Finding the Right Real Estate Agent

 - Online search: Most realtors maintain active websites and social media profiles with information on their agents, communities they represent, and specific properties.
 In many cases, client reviews are available.

 In most cases, clients will find several agents who seem suitable.
-Rather than selecting one by random, you should interview each potential agent, call references, and negotiate commission rates.
+Rather than selecting one randomly, you should interview each potential agent, call references, and negotiate commission rates.

 Although each potential agent might seem perfect on paper, there are no guarantees they will be a good fit for a particular assignment.
 Arrange a personal visit and ask each agent candidate the same questions:

 - How many properties do you sell each year?
-According to Real Estate magazine, the average Canadian realtor makes four sales per year, while the top 10% do 10 deals.
+According to Real Estate magazine, the average Canadian realtor makes four to five sales per year, while the top 10% do 10 deals.

 - Do you primarily represent sellers or buyers?
 If the client is selling a home, listing experience is critical.
 In real estate parlance, agents who represent sellers of homes are “listing agents”; those generally representing buyers are “selling agents.”